 Classic, feminine, romantic are the buzzwords to keep in mind when deciding what to wear.
 Steer clear of anything too short, tight, or revealing and instead go with an outfit that is less sexy and more sophisticated.

 It’s a happy occasion, so don’t want to dress in something too serious or severe.
 Keep things modern but soft.

 The dress above a nice example of what you might want to aim for.
 This flowy, ruffled pink wrap dress is super romantic and is a fabulous way to accentuate your womanly curves and make you feel pretty.

 2. Don’t Feel Pressured to Blow Your Budget on an Outfit

 If you already feel like you’ve blown the budget with wedding-related expenses, don’t feel pressured to go crazy when it comes to spending money on a rehearsal dinner outfit.
-These days there are lots of lovely and current dresses and dressy tops and pants available from retailers like Loft and Macys at an affordable price point.
-Weddings are expensive so save where you can!
+These days, there are many lovely and current dresses and dressy tops and pants available from retailers like Loft and Macys at an affordable price point.
+Weddings are expensive, so save where you can!